Open Geospatial Consortium: Standards

-The design of standards were originally built on the HTTP web services paradigm for message-based interactions in web-based systems, but meanwhile has been extended with a common approach for SOAP protocol and WSDL bindings.
-Considerable progress has been made in defining Representational State Transfer (REST) web services, e.g., OGC SensorThings API.
+Simple Features Access, first approved in 1999, was the first full OGC Standard.
+Shortly after, a series of standards based on the HTTP web services paradigm for message-based interactions in web-based systems were developed and approved.
+These are known as the OGC Web Service Standards.
+These include the Web Map Service Interface Standard and the OGC Web Feature Service Interface Standard.
+More recently, considerable progress has been made in defining and approving a suite of Web API Standards, such as OGC SensorThings API and the OGC API - Features Standard.

 Organization structure

-The OGC has several operational units:

-Standards program (SP)
+Standards and Compliance program

 In the OGC Standards Program the Technical Committee and Planning Committee work in a formal consensus process to arrive at approved (or "adopted") OGC standards.
 Learn about the standards that have been approved so far, and see the lists of products that implement these standards.

-Compliance Program (CP)

 The OGC Compliance Program provides the resources, procedures, and policies for improving software implementations' compliance with OGC standards.
 The Compliance Program provides an online free testing facility, a process for certification and branding of compliant products, and community coordination.

-The Compliance Program also runs plugfests, which are short term events for increasing interoperability among vendors' products.
+The Compliance Program also runs code sprints, which are short term events for increasing interoperability among vendors' products.

-Community and Outreach Program (COP)
+Collaborative Solutions and Innovation Program (COSI)

+The Collaborative Solutions and Innovation Program (COSI) is OGC’s Research and Development arm, driving interoperability though initiatives like testbeds, pilot projects and experiments.
+COSI unites expertise and funding to tackle urgent security, environmental and societal challenges such as flood and wildfire resilience, the land- sea interface and digital twins.
+Sponsored by some of the world’s premier governmental agencies, COSI’s collaborative approach accelerates technological development while assessing the maturity of solutions, increasing their acceptance in the market.
+Over the last two decades, OGC has completed more than 140 initiatives and redistributed millions of dollars to member organizations.

+Community Resources

 The OGC and its members offer resources to help technology developers and users take advantage of the OGC's open standards.
 Technical documents, training materials, test suites, reference implementations and other interoperability resources developed in OGC Interoperability Initiatives are available on our resources page.
 In addition, the OGC and its members support publications, workshops, seminars and conferences to help technology developers, integrators and procurement managers introduce OGC capabilities into their architectures.

 Membership

-The OGC offers membership options for industry, government, academic, research and not-for-profit organizations.

-Collaboration
+OGC’s membership includes approximately 450 organizations from government, academia, industry, and nonprofits.
+The OGC offers membership options for industry, government, academic, and not-for-profit organizations.
+Individuals may also join the OGC.
+In 2025, OGC launched an online member engagement platform called "Agora" which is the primary online means by which OGC members and staff connect with each other.
+In addition, OGC holds member meetings three times a year which serve as key convenings for advancing the Consortium’s mission to develop and promote open geospatial standards.
+These meetings bring together representatives from government, industry, academia, and international organizations to: